 Why do we teach music?

 At Dewhurst St Mary we believe that music is a universal language that expresses one of the highest forms of creativity.
 Our high-quality music lessons engage and inspire pupils to develop a love of music and grow as musicians.
 Teaching music allows the children will grow in confidence and gain a sense of achievement.
 As the children progress as musicians, they will develop a critical engagement with music that will allow them to compose and become active listeners.
-All Year 3 pupils learn to play the recorder; beginning to read music and performing to audiences.
-Year 4 pupils all learn the violin with some pupils increasing their skills, by playing cellos.
-Pupils are offered the opportunity to take individual lessons to learn to play the violin or keyboard.
+Year 4 pupils all learn the violin with some pupils increasing their skills, by playing other stringed instruments.
+Pupils are offered the opportunity to take individual lessons to learn to play the piano, recorder club or join our rock band.

 Dewhurst St Mary aims to ensure that all of our pupils: